tsgillam/funitureworld/_posts/2025-04-01-robot-blog.md

 Its stock performance?
 Impressive, yes — but also reflecting genuine demand for its chips in powering everything from ChatGPT to self-driving cars.
 Is it priced for perfection?
 Possibly.
 But in a world increasingly driven by computation, it's a name worth watching.

 Sometimes, markets do get excited.
-But sometimes, they’re just early to a truth.
+But sometimes, they’re just early to the truth.
 Nvidia might be both.

 — Ben

+# Next Steps
+1. Use ChatGPT to automate blog post editing.